Oxley Wild Rivers National Park: Flora

 The open forest and woodlands are dominated by various trees.
 The main species are: Angophora floribunda (rough-barked apple), Eucalyptus retinens (Hillgrove box), Eucalyptus andrewsii (New England blackbutt), Eucalyptus caliginosa (broadleaved New England stringybark), Eucalyptus laevopinea (silvertop stringybark), Eucalyptus melliodora (yellow box) and wild cherry.
 Eucalyptus tereticornis (forest red gum) identified by the bark on its trunk which sheds to expose white, grey or bluish patches may also be seen, too.
 Epiphytic orchids may be observed growing in some of these trees, as well.

 The hazardous stinging tree (Dendrocnide excelsa) is found in various locations throughout the park.
 This is a dangerous plant and physical contact with it should be avoided.
 The stems and leaves are coated with fine hairs which when imbedded in the skin cause severe pain and irritation for prolonged periods.
 Smilax australis (lawyer vine or wait-a-while) is another plant to be avoided as it has prickly climbing stems that are up to eight metres long and will catch in clothing or the skin.

 The understorey is often sparse except for occasional Acacia (wattles), Bursaria spinosa (blackthorn), Xanthorrhoea (grass trees) and The cassinia, geebung (Persoonia spp.), Pomaderris lanigera (woolly pomaderris), Jacksonia scoparia (dogwood) and Prostanthera (mint bush) are the most common species in the area.

 Because the conditions are extreme on the cliffs, quite a number of rare and uncommon shrubs are found there.
-These include: broadleaf hopbush (Dodonaea rhombifolia), Dodonaea serratifolia, Grevillea beadleana, Grevillea obtustiflora, Hakea fraseri (gorge hakea), climbing fig, orchids and Westringia sp.
+These include: broadleaf hopbush (Dodonaea rhombifolia), Dodonaea serratifolia, Grevillea beadleana, Grevillea obtusiflora, Hakea fraseri (gorge hakea), climbing fig, orchids and Westringia sp.
 Bertya ingramii (narrow-leaved bertya) is an endangered species of shrub that is found in two locations, growing among rocks or in thin soils close to cliff-edges in dry woodland with she-oaks, wattles and tea-trees.